-The City shall cCoordinate appropriate aspects of its Comprehensive Plan with the South Florida Water Management District's Lower East Coast Regional Water Supply Plan update, adopted November 8, 2018, with the Florida Keys Aqueduct Authority's (FKAA) most recent 20-Year Water System Capital Improvement Plan (2020-2024) and with the Monroe County Water Supply Plan adopted June 17, 2020.
-The City shall amend its Comprehensive Plan and Work Plan as required to provide consistency with the District, County and FKAA plans.
+Coordinate appropriate aspects of its Comprehensive Plan with the South Florida Water Management District's Lower East Coast Regional Water Supply Plan update adopted November 8, 2018, with the Florida Keys Aqueduct Authority (FKAA) 20-Year Water System Capital Improvement 2020 Master Plan and as updated by the agency's subsequent budgets and with the Monroe County Water Supply Plan adopted June 17, 2020).
+The City shall amend its Comprehensive Plan and Work Plan, as required, to provide consistency with the District, County and FKAA plans.